 That’s my disclaimer.
 Having said that, my anecdata (i.e. my focus group of precisely one 8 year old and a few of his friends) lately has me wondering if there’s something inherent to musical theatre that is appealing to the autistic mind.

 My son has been taking an amazing class this fall at a theatre in the neighboring city.
-The class is called Just Right for Me and it’s an acting class for children with autism.
+The class is called Just Right for Me and it’s an acting class for autistic children.
 When I mention this class in passing, there are two main reactions to the concept of teaching acting to children with autism.
 People who don’t have much interaction with autism say “What?
 Wow!
-What will they think of next?!” and people who know and love someone with autism say “That’s perfect.”
+What will they think of next?!” and people who know and love someone autistic say “That’s perfect.”